justasmundeikis/effective_use_of_readme/index.md

 ### Useful Links and Credits

 Here, you can link to additional resources, tutorials, or acknowledgments.
 If your project is a collaborative effort, give credit where it’s due.
-And if it's a significant project, consider adding a license.
-Helpful guidance on choosing the right one can be found at choosealicense.com.

 ### Contribution